joshmn/setsy/README.md

 This is not very tidy as it is.
 But it's battle-tested.

+## You want this if...

+You want this if you don't want to have a zillion columns per model to manage your settings.

 ## Installation

 Add this line to your application's Gemfile: